Food Sensitivity & Other Digestive Testing

 Small intestinal bacterial overgrowth is a condition that is becoming increasingly common.
 Unfortunately, many MDs are unaware of this and may establish a diagnosis of IBS instead.
 It is normal to have some good bacteria in our small intestines, but the condition implies too much good bacteria.

 Excess bacterial accumulation in the small intestine can happen for numerous reasons including decreased gastrointestinal motility.
-This can happen from the use of acid-blocking medication, use of antibiotics, decreased stomach acid, liver/gallbladder disorders, hypothyroidism and other causes.
+This can happen from the use of acid-blocking medication, the use of antibiotics, decreased stomach acid, liver/gallbladder disorders, hypothyroidism, and other causes.
 As bacteria accumulate, they ferment sugars resulting in excess bloating “feeling like one is pregnant”, gas, diarrhea and/or constipation, acid reflux, heartburn, burping, and, abdominal pain.
 Fermented foods and probiotic supplements may make you feel worse.

 This test involves collecting a breath sample at home which measures the concentration of hydrogen and methane in your breath.
 This helps to determine the presence or absence of two types of bacteria.
 Results are returned in 7-14 business days and if positive, a SIBO treatment protocol is implemented that includes gut healing.